streannsdk/streann-inside-ads-sdk-android/README.md

 ## Sample App

-Check out our InsideAdDemo App to see the InsideAdView in action.
+You can check out our InsideAdDemo App to see the InsideAdView in action.